Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-18.md

 18. Where can users find a catalog of AWS-recognized providers of third-party security solutions?
     - A. AWS Service Catalog
+      [Used to manage approved AWS resources within an organization, not third-party providers.]
     - B. AWS Marketplace
     - C. AWS Quick Start
+      [Provides automated reference deployments for AWS solutions]
     - D. AWS CodeDeploy

     <details markdown=1><summary markdown="span">Answer</summary>